elishacloud/Silent-Hill-2-Enhancements/README.md

 ### Features
 Below is a list of features:

- * [**Widescreen Fix**](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/sh2) - Allows the game to fit any sized monitor appropriately and fixes other inherit game bugs.
+ * [**Audio Script Builder**](AudioScripts) - Allows you to create or update the SH2 audio files.
+ * **ASI Loader** - Loads custom libraries with the file extension .asi into the game using [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader).
+ * **Catacomb's Meat Cold Room Fix** - Updates the color and lighting of the catacomb's meat cold rooms to be more like the PS2 version of the game.
+ * **Cemetery Lighting Fix** - Fixes an issue where wrong data is used when saving the game in the cemetery, which can corrupt fog effects.
+ * [**d3d8to9**](https://github.com/crosire/d3d8to9) - Converts Silent Hill 2 to use Direct3D9 (d3d9.dll) rather than Direct3D8.
+ * **DisableRedCrossInCutscenes** Hides the low health (red cross) indicator during in-game cutscenes.
+ * **Increase Draw Distance** - Fixes distant hallway walls (such as those in the Woodside Apartments) from suddenly appearing.
+This makes them appear gradually, more naturally.
+ * [**modupdater**](https://github.com/ThirteenAG/modupdater) - Automatically updates the module when new versions comes out.
  * [**Nemesis2000 Fog Fix**](http://ps2wide.net/pc.html#sh2) - Makes the game's fog closer resemble the PlayStation 2's version which is considered the best.
+ * **NoCD Patch** - Disables the CD check.
  * **PS2 Style Noise Filter** - Makes the noise filter resemble the PlayStation 2's noise filter.
- * **Increase Draw Distance** - Fixes distant hallway walls (such as those in the Woodside Apartments) from suddenly appearing.
-This makes them appear gradually, more naturally.
- * **Cemetery Lighting Fix** - Fixes an issue where wrong data is used when saving the game in the cemetery, which can corrupt fog effects.
+ * **Reset Screen Res** - Resets the display adapter on exit which fixes an issue when using WineD3D casing the screen to go dark.
  * **Rowboat Animation Fix** - Fixes an issue with rowboat animation if you exit to the main menu and reload the game.
- * **Catacomb's Meat Cold Room Fix** - Updates the color and lighting of the catacomb's meat cold rooms to be more like the PS2 version of the game.
  * **SFX Address Fix** - Dynamically updates SH2 memory with correct index locations for the SFX from the `sddata.bin` file (required if you are using a modified version of the `sddata.bin` audio file).
- * **ASI Loader** - Loads custom libraries with the file extension .asi into the game using [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader).
+ * [**Widescreen Fix**](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/sh2) - Allows the game to fit any sized monitor appropriately and fixes other inherit game bugs.
  * **WndMode** - Runs the game in windowed mode.

- * [**d3d8to9**](https://github.com/crosire/d3d8to9) - Converts Silent Hill 2 to use Direct3D9 (d3d9.dll) rather than Direct3D8.
- * **NoCD Patch** - Disables the CD check.
- * **Reset Screen Res** - Resets the display adapter on exit which fixes an issue when using WineD3D casing the screen to go dark.
- * [**modupdater**](https://github.com/ThirteenAG/modupdater) - Automatically updates the module when new versions comes out.
- * [**Audio Script Builder**](AudioScripts) - Allows you to create or update the SH2 audio files.
+### Configuration
+To view an ini example see the [settings.ini](https://github.com/elishacloud/Silent-Hill-2-Enhancements/blob/master/Common/Settings.ini) file.

+For more details on how to configure the module see the [Configuration Details](http://www.enhanced.townofsilenthill.com/SH2/config.htm) webpage.

 ### Silent Hill 2 Enhanced Edition Installation Guide
 To learn more, check out the [Silent Hill 2 Enhanced Edition Installation Guide](http://www.enhanced.townofsilenthill.com/SH2/) webpage.